perladvent/perldotcom/content/article/saying-goodbye-to-search-cpan-org.md

   }

-If you've visited [search.cpan.org](http://search.cpan.org) in the last day or so, you may have noticed that this CPAN search site is now directing all of its traffic to [metacpan.org](https://metacpan.org).
+If you've visited [search.cpan.org](http://search.cpan.org) in the last day or so, you may have noticed that the site is now directing all of its traffic to [metacpan.org](https://metacpan.org).
 Let's talk about what this change means.